 Theatre and Music Degree

-The Bachelor of Arts in Theatre and Music combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the Theatre Program.
-As the home to one of the nation's top opera-training programs, our program offers students the opportunity to develop superior singing skills and apply them in performance.
-Students may also take music-theatre dance training.
+The bachelor of arts degree in theatre and music combines the benefits of the distinguished faculty, leading soloists, and top studio professionals of the Pepperdine music department with the intensive performance training of the theatre program.
+As the home to one of the nation's top opera-training programs, we offer students the opportunity to develop superior singing skills and apply them in performance.
+Students may also take musical theatre dance training.

 Theatre and Media Production Degree